tdkehoe/firebase-storage-tutorial/README.md

 There are several tutorials teaching how to create a file in Node.js.
 It's not simple.

+But wait!
+You can upload a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) instead of a file.
+A blob is a "file-like object of immutable, raw data...Blobs can represent data that isn't necessarily in a JavaScript-native format."
+That sounds like we can get around the JavaScript File requirement but I haven't found this to be a solution.

 Second, you must `import` your file into `index.js`, which means your file must be an ES module.
 This is simple enough for a text file but gets complex with pictures or other large binary files.
 This is done with [Webpack](https://webpack.js.org/).
 I spent a day learning Webpack and gave up.

+#### Make and Import an ES Module Text File

 Let's make a simple text file.
 Make a new file and call it `myModule.js`: